-This review is spearheaded by Senior Review Editor, Maggie Brandenburg.
+This review is spearheaded by Senior Review Editor Maggie Nichols.
 As a woman with perpetually cold feet in a hardwood-floored home, Maggie keeps plenty of rugs around the house.
 Each rug needs a pad to stop her and her 80 pound, delivery person-despising dog from wiping out with every other step.
 Maggie tests rug pads, rugs, and a ton of other household products and outdoor gear.
 She has been testing and writing for GearLab since 2017.

 Analysis and Test Results

 One of the most common reasons many people want a pad under their rug in the first place is to stop it from moving around.
 We wanted to test how well each pad actually holds onto both the rugs and the floor.
 We placed them under a wide variety of rugs, from small 2' x 4' mats to giant 9' x 12' room-covering monsters.
-We also tested them under woven rugs, high-pile shag rugs, and low profile Persians.
+We also tested them under high-pile shag rugs, woven rugs, and low-profile Persians.
 We walked and ran on them and played fetch with the dog.
-And of course, we busted out the vacuum to see how well each performs.
+And, of course, we busted out the vacuum to see how well each performs.

 Despite all the claims of rug pads that they're protecting your floors, not all of them are made for just any floor.
 Less than half of the selection we tested are actually rated safe for all types of hard surface flooring.
 The others come with footnotes about all the types of flooring they can easily ruin, including many common surfaces such as porous material (like concrete), lacquer (used to seal many floors), and refinished flooring (like many hardwoods).
 And if you're hunting for a pad to hold your rug down over carpet, that's a whole other list of options.The bottom line is, don't assume a rug pad will protect your floor — many will ruin it.
 Read the fine print on the pad you choose and investigate your specific flooring.
 And if in doubt, we think it's well worth it to pay extra for an approved rug pad to avoid having to refinish or replace your floor!